The Franchise Law Review: The Regulation of Franchising around the World

 Companies using franchising as a vehicle through which they will internationalise their business must expect to encounter a range of different legal challenges in each jurisdiction.

 1 Mark Abell is a partner at Bird & Bird LLP.
+The information in this chapter was accurate as at January 2021.

 2 Japan Fair Trade Commission Guidelines, April 2002.
 These provide for disclosure and offer guidance on vertical restraints.